rahulkp220/HackerNews.jl/README.md

 # just set the story to any one of the above items and it works!
 julia> story = "topstories"

-# create a HN object
+# create a HN object with the number of posts you want to fetch
 julia>topstories = HackerNews.HN(story, 2)
 HackerNews.HN("topstories", 2, false)